Primary Contribution: A Transformer-Based Method

 - High Accuracy on Organics: The model achieved 91% whole-name accuracy on the test set, performing particularly well on organic compounds.

-- Comparable to Commercial Tools: The edit distance between the model’s predictions and commercial packages (15-23%) was similar to the variation found between the commercial packages themselves (16-21%).
+- Comparable to Commercial Tools: On the limited 100-molecule benchmark, the edit distance between the model’s predictions and commercial packages (15-23%) was similar to the variation found between the commercial packages themselves (16-21%).

 - Limitations on Inorganics: The model performed poorly on inorganic (14% accuracy) and organometallic compounds (20% accuracy).
-This is attributed to limitations in the standard InChI format (which disconnects metal atoms) and low training data coverage.
+This is attributed to inherent data limitations in the standard InChI format (which deliberately disconnects metal atoms from their ligands) and low training data coverage for those classes.

 - Character-Level Superiority: Character-level tokenization was found to be essential; byte-pair encoding reduced accuracy significantly.